gopasspw/gopass/README.md

 ## Advanced Features

+### Auto-Pager

+Like other popular open-source projects `gopass` automatically pipe the output to `$PAGER` if it's longer than one terminal page.
+You can disable this behaviour by unsetting `$PAGER` or `gopass config nopager true`.

 ### git auto-push and auto-pull

 If you want gopass to always push changes in git to your default remote (origin)